 Lead oxide + carbon → Lead + Carbon dioxide

-The lead that was initially within lead oxide swapped with carbon and is now separate from a compound.
+The lead that was initially within the lead oxide swapped with carbon and is now separate from a compound.
 Lead is now on its own to be used and carbon dioxide is a product.

 However, displacement reactions with carbon can only be used to extract metals that are less reactive with carbon.
 For example: